Type 1 diabetes needs to be monitored. This includes:

-Blood sugar should be tested at least 4 times per day (before breakfast, lunch, dinner, and bedtime).
-However, you or your child may be asked to test more frequently.
-Work with your doctor to determine what schedule works best.
+Blood glucose should be tested at least 4 times per day (before breakfast, lunch, dinner, and bedtime).
+Some people may need to check it more often.

 Hemoglobin A1c (HbA1c)

 HbA1c is a blood test that shows a person's average blood glucose level over 2 to 3 months.